By Joan Scobey

 Dublin has several notable museums, but one unusual way to savor Irish art is at The Merrion's signature Art Tea.
 The hotel owns a noteworthy collection of contemporary Irish art, one of the largest and most important in the country, which hangs throughout the public rooms and its two restaurants.
 Every afternoon between 3 and 6 p.m. an Art Tea is served in the Drawing Rooms.
 They start with sandwiches, scones and cakes on a three-tiered server and end with a trio of pastries, each inspired by one of the hotel's works of art, presented with miniature illustrations of those inspirations on tiny easels.
 The pastry chefs have created nine desserts drawn from the colors and forms of the original art, of which they serve three each day.

 No one is likely to be hungry after this tea, so the next stop might be O'Donoghue's, a traditional Irish pub around the corner at 15 Merrion Row.
-In the 1960s and '70s it was often frequented by the famous Irish folk band The Dubliners; these days any time after 7 p.m.
+In the 1960s and '70s it was often frequented by the famous Irish folk band The Dubliners; these days any time after 7 p.m. a lively group of local musicians, pints of Guinness at hand, enthusiastically play their fiddles and whistles.

 Before leaving Dublin I told them it would be a good idea to splurge at Patrick Guilbaud, Ireland's only two-star Michelin restaurant, conveniently located in The Merrion.
 The vaunted chef's style is modern French and the ingredients proudly Irish, as in Connemara lobster and Wicklow lamb.